YasmineBB/ceramics-studio-platform/README.md

 ## Development

+I started planning the site using Notion, where I wrote down my ideas, user stories and direction for the site which I would then edit down based on viability.

+I then

 ## Design

 The overall design is fairly minimalist, which I felt created a good base for the content to be viewed clearly and without too many distractions.
-I created a logo in Canva.
+I created a logo in Canva which is visible on all pages to maintain consistent branding.

 ![Social-Ceramics-Logo](./media/images/screenshots/sc_logo.jpg)

 ## Features